-The biomass of the other flatfish complex on the eastern Bering Sea shelf was relatively stable from 1983-1995, averaging 54,274 t, and then increased from 1996 to 2003, averaging 84,137 t (Table 10.4).
-Since 2003 the biomass estimates have been at a higher level averaging 133,369 t.
-The 2010 estimate of 127,329 t indicates that the "other flatfish "composite of species is at a high level.
+The biomass of the other flatfish complex on the eastern Bering Sea shelf was relatively stable from 1983-1995, averaging 54,274 t, and then increased from 1996 to 2003, averaging 84,137 t (Table 11.4).
+Since 2003 the biomass estimates have been at a higher level averaging 115,000 t.
+The 2011 shelf survey estimate of 94,217 t, although lower than most years since 2002, is still at a high level relative to the timeseries of observations since 1982.
 The estimated increases from the past five years are primarily due to the higher estimates of starry flounder on the Eastern Bering Sea shelf.
-In years when an AI survey was not conducted (as in 2009) total BSAI biomasss was calculated by fitting a linear trend to the observed survey data (1991-2006 for this assessment), and then adding the predicted AI biomass estimate to the observed EBS estimate.
-For this assessment, the 2010 Aleutian Islands survey biomass estimates were incorporated.
-Individual species biomass estimates for the EBS and AI areas from 1997-2010 are shown in Table 10.5.
-Estimates of total BSAI biomass (Table 10.6) were then used to compute species-specific exploitation rates (catch/biomass).
+In years when an AI survey was not conducted (2011) total BSAI biomasss was calculated by fitting a linear trend to the observed survey data (1991-2010 for this assessment), and then adding the predicted AI biomass estimate to the observed EBS estimate.
+For this assessment, the linear model estimates were incorporated to account for the Aleutian Islands biomass in the absence of any Aleutian Islands survey.
+Individual species biomass estimates for the EBS and AI areas from 1997-2011 are shown in Table 11.5.
+Estimates of total BSAI biomass (Table 11.6) were then used to compute species-specific exploitation rates (catch/biomass).

-Exploitation rates for starry flounder and rex sole have been low, not exceeding 0.05 from 1997 to 2010 (Table 10.6).
-The exploitation rates for butter sole have been higher, exceeding 0.14 in 1997, 2000, 2001, and 2003-2009.
+Exploitation rates for starry flounder and rex sole have been low, not exceeding 0.05 from 1997 to 2011 (Table 11.6).
+The exploitation rates for butter sole have been higher, exceeding 0.14 in 1997, 2000, 2001, and 2003-2009 and 2011.
 In 2008 the butter sole catch exceeded the trawl survey biomass estimate.
 However these biomass estimates calculated for butter sole have large sampling variances, with coefficients of variation ranging from 0.44 to 0.86 in recent EBS trawl surveys dating back to 1999.
-The 2010 exploitation rate is 0.08.
+The 2011 exploitation rate is 0.18.

 Closer inspection of the butter sole biomass variability suggests that occasional high exploitation rates may be an artifact of survey sampling.
-The 2003 and 2008 biomass estimates of butter sole were 429 t and 541 t, respectively.
+The 2003 and 2008 biomass estimates of butter sole were 429 t and 541 t, respectively, unusually low relative to biomass estimates from the past 20 years.
 These estimates are less than one-fourth the 2002 estimate of 2382, and result in estimated exploitation rate of nearly 70% in 2003 and 1.14 in 2008.
 However, butter sole were only captured in four hauls in the 2003 EBS trawl survey and in six hauls in the 2008 survey, causing a large coefficient of variation of 0.61 for the estimated biomass.
 Thus, it is likely that the population of butter sole is larger than that indicated from the survey, and the comparison of survey biomass to harvest should be interpreted accordingly.
 Biomass estimates since 2003 have been much higher, and variable.
-The 2010 biomass estimate of butter sole was 1746 t, about eight times the 2003 estimate, with a high CV in both the shelf survey (0.82) and in the Aleutian Islands (0.69).
-The fishery catches came primarily from waters less than 50 m in January and February, a depth and time not covered by the trawl survey.
+The 2011 biomass estimate of 437 for butter sole was twice as large as the 2003 estimate, with a high CV from the shelf survey (0.69).

+The timing of the butter sole fishery catches do not overlap with survey sampling and came primarily from waters less than 50 m in January and February, a depth and time not covered by the trawl survey.
 Butter sole are mostly caught by non-pelagic trawl catcher-processors in the rock sole and Pacific cod target fisheries in areas 509 and 516.
 The center of abundance for butter sole in Alaska is in the Gulf of Alaska whereas the survey and fishery catches on the north side of the Alaska Peninsula represent butter sole captured at the periphery of their distribution, where they are relatively rare.